airmencoders/airmencoders.github.io/_pages/sdi.md

 Fellow Coders,
-We are offering a Software Development Immersive this October to motivated Air Force members who want to boost their development skills.
+We are offering a Software Development Immersive for motivated DoD members who want to boost their development skills.

 **Who:** Anyone in the DoD, we are focusing on USSF & USAF members for these cohorts.